Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 • Transparent landed-cost estimates that reduce cart abandonment for overseas shoppers.

-• Integrates with major storefronts like Shopify, BigCommerce, WooCommerce, Amazon, and eBay.
+• Integrates with major storefronts: Shopify, BigCommerce, WooCommerce, Amazon, and eBay.

 • Not built for routing, dispatching, or managing on-ground delivery operations.